 A US ban shut Huawei out of Google Play Services.
-It hope Petal Search will make that less of a problem.
+The Chinese tech giant hopes Petal Search will make that less of a problem.

 Huawei sold more phones than any other company last quarter.
 It overtook Samsung, mainly thanks to strong sales in China.